-More often than not the Judge in the County or Supreme Court will not sentence on the same day that the plea was heard.
-The Judges tend to want to think about the appropriate penalty and reflect on what has been told to them and the materials that they have been provided with before sentencing people.
+More often than not the Judge in the County or Supreme Court will not sentence on the same day that the plea is heard.
+The Judges want to reflect on they have been told, the materials that they have been provided and in light of that, think about the appropriate penalty over time, before sentencing people.

 Sometimes they will choose a date at the time and tell you when you are being sentenced.
 Or they will just remand you in custody to a date to be fixed.
 At some later point their Associate will ring us and confirm a date that suits the Judge to pass sentence.